 Collaboration is a process where two or more entities work together to realize shared goals by sharing knowledge, learning, and building consensus.
 To resolve the state’s key education problem—California’s achievement gap—coordination and collaboration among various entities within society is necessary.

-ARCHES was launched in 2005 as an initiative of the California Academic Partnership Program (CAPP)—a collaborative program involving all of the state’s educational sectors that is administered by the California State University, and the California Education Round Table—a voluntary association of the chief executive officers of all of California’s educational sectors and its programmatic arm, the Intersegmental Coordinating Committee (ICC).
+In 2005, Superintendent of Public Instruction Jack O’Connell announced his intention to establish “a new statewide council to better coordinate and integrate education in California from preschool through college.”
+Responding to this call for action, ARCHES was launched in 2005 as an initiative of the California Academic Partnership Program (CAPP) — a collaborative program involving all of the state’s educational sectors that is administered by the California State University — and the California Education Round Table.
+The Round Table serves as a voluntary association of the chief executive officers of all of California’s educational sectors along with its programmatic arm, the Intersegmental Coordinating Committee (ICC).
+These founding members, and others, have built ARCHES into a substantial component of California’s educational reform effort.

 Please find our publication: Enhancing Student Achievement through Regional Collaboratives: ARCHES First Five Years here.